mjpernot/merge-repo/README.md

 # Features:
-  * Merge a outside local repository into an existing remote repository.
+  * Merge a non-local repository into an existing local and remote Git repository.

 # Prerequisites:

   * List of Linux packages that need to be installed on the server.
-    - python-libs
-    - python-devel
     - git
     - python-pip